 Life can feel overwhelming at times, especially when you’re living with chronic pain.
 You may feel like there’s no point in setting goals because your chronic pain makes it so hard to reach them.
 However, making a vision or dream board for success can help you achieve goals that you never thought were possible.

 When you create a dream board, you think about the goals you want to achieve, and most importantly, how you want to feel.
 It’s a powerful visual that helps you focus on the positive goals you want to reach.
 Remember, the brain can only handle one thought at a time, so consider giving it a positive thought.

 You can choose whatever inspires and motivates you.
 Think of your board as the ideas and feelings that you want to bring to life in your own life.

 - Personal growth

 You might be surprised at how quickly your dream board takes shape.
-As you focus on each area of your dream board, your board may expand.
+As you focus on each area of your life, your board may expand.
 You might include photos, inspiring quotes, pictures of places you want to visit, recipes you want to try and more.
-It’s your dream board, so you can make it your own.
+These are your dreams, so make the board a reflection of yourself and what inspires you.

 Should You Have More Than One Dream Board?

 That’s up to you.
-If you want to have a main dream board that branches into smaller dream boards, that’s completely fine.
-As you think about your goals and how you want to feel, more dream boards may develop.
+If you want to have a main board that branches into smaller ones, that’s completely fine.
+As you think about your goals and how you want to feel, more boards may develop.